Our Heritage projects explore the archaeology, built heritage and social history of Sherwood Forest

 The Veiled Landscape

-With LiDAR carried out, volunteers are helping to identify potentially undiscovered archaeological features in the Sherwood landscape.
+With LiDAR carried out, volunteers helped to identify potentially undiscovered archaeological features in the Sherwood landscape.

-This project is also making use of soil dating techniques to help build a picture of what Sherwood may have looked like hundreds of years ago.
+This project also made use of soil dating techniques to help build a picture of what Sherwood may have looked like hundreds of years ago.

-Once the LiDAR has been carried out, volunteers will be recruited to help identify potentially undiscovered archaeological features in the Sherwood landscape.
+After the LiDAR was carried out, volunteers were recruited to help identify potentially undiscovered archaeological features in the Sherwood landscape.

-This project will also make use of soil dating techniques to help build a picture of what Sherwood may have looked like hundreds of years ago.
+This project made use of soil dating techniques to help build a picture of what Sherwood may have looked like hundreds of years ago.

 Find out more about The Veiled Landscape.